Despical/CommandFramework/.github/README.md

 You can learn more about contributing via GitHub in [contribution guidelines](../CONTRIBUTING.md).

 ## Known issues
+* Framework can't detect the sub commands when a sub command registered with the name of main command.
 * ~~Sub-commands aren't compatible with tab completions.~~

 ## To do list